awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a performance limitation on heavy write workloads that caused waits on the `LWLock:buffer_content` and `IO:ControlFileSyncUpdate` events\.

-1. Fixed a bug whereby read nodes may crash following a specific type of free space change from the write node\.
+1. Fixed a bug whereby read nodes could crash following a specific type of free space change from the write node\.

 ## Version 1\.2<a name="AuroraPostgreSQL.Updates.20180305.12"></a>